Ycristian01/army_modeling/README.md

 ### Civilizations (`civilizations/`)
 - `Civilization`: Base class with the initial arrangement of the army units.
-- `ChineseCivilization`, `BritishCivilization`, `BizantineCivilization`: Subclasses with theire predefined unit counts based on the civilization type.
+- `ChineseCivilization`, `BritishCivilization`, `BizantineCivilization`: subclasses with predefined unit counts based on the civilization type.

 ### Army (`src/army.rb`)
 - Build all the army logic: